The global ‘longevity revolution’ will continue to impact cancer control as cancer is more prevalent in older adults.

 With the increase of ageing populations and incidence of cancer worldwide, more practical research and action need to take place to adapt healthcare systems to be more patient-centric and inclusive of ageing populations to ensure healthy ageing for all.

-As populations age, their risk of developing cancer increases.
-Research has found that the elderly (defined as people aged 65 years and above) are 11 times more likely to develop cancer, compared to younger people.
-Given that the global population is ageing cancer among the elderly is a health burden that will continue to grow over the next two decades.
+As individuals age, their risk of developing cancer increases.
+Research has found that older adults (defined as people aged 65 years and above) are 11 times more likely to develop cancer compared to younger people.
+Given that the global population is ageing, cancer among the older adults is a health burden that will continue to grow over the next two decades.

 Read the report